There are a number of potential sources of financial help for grandparents and others who are caring for a relative’s or friend’s child.

 - Grants from charities and benevolent funds

-Unless the child is looked after by the local authority, you could ask the parents to pay child maintenance, because they remain financially responsible for the child throughout the time that they are living with you.
+Except where a child is looked after after by the local authority, you can ask the parents to pay child maintenance, because they remain financially responsible for their child.

 Child Maintenance Options